ioreka/uncommonplace/Star Trek.md

 It is better to leave than to be the one left behind.
 But that's wrong.
 You create bonds.
 It's a gift.
 Of course, the people you care about are going to cause you pain.
 It will hurt.
 But the love it yields will far outweigh the sorrow.
 Hemmer #friendship #gift #love #joy-and-sorrow

 Those who cloak themselves in good deeds are well camouflaged.
 Waiting for the right climate in which to flourish, spreading fear in the name of righteousness.
 Picard #good-and-evil #fear

+Torres: "It may be the warriors who get the glory, but it's the engineers who build societies" #civilisation #society #engineering